You can escape further than you think this weekend

 Housed in a 19th-century colonial-style house, the massive 2-storey establishment is where you can get a whole range of Balinese massage and aromatherapy treatments that come with a complimentary spa meal with herbs infused in each dish.

-We recommend that you opt for the Aromatherapy Massage (90 mins or 120 mins) because it uses a specific blend of lavender and chamomile oil that will send you into a deeply relaxed state – ever fell asleep during a massage before?
+We recommend that you opt for the Aromatherapy Massage (90 mins or 120 mins) because it uses a specific blend of lavender and chamomile oil that will send you into a deeply relaxed state – ever fallen asleep during a massage before?
 You will here.

 Besides massages, Deluxcious also has manicure and pedicure services, facial, and a private karaoke room for you to belt out your favourite songs all the way till 3AM.